Points of a Story: 6 Key Plot Points That Every Story Needs

 A dilemma is the point when a character is faced with an impossible choice.
 This choice must be between either two good or bad things.

 This is also the most important plot point in a story.
-It forces the character to take action, and those actions come with consequences—even if they decide not to act.
+It's a pivotal moment that forces the character to take action, and those actions come with consequences—even if they decide not to act.

 Great stories are built around a single, overarching choice.
 The entire story builds to this dilemma.
 And the denouement, the story’s resolution, falls away from this dilemma.
 The climax, the highest point of action in the story, emerges directly from the dilemma.